-The R3 Program began construction on homes on 2020 and construction will continue in the forthcoming years as the Program works towards serving the unmet needs of its growing population of eligible applicants.
+The R3 Program began construction on homes in 2020 Construction will continue in the forthcoming years as the Program works towards serving the unmet needs of its growing population of eligible applicants.

-Assistance through this program is being implemented to provide relief to citizens who were impacted by Hurricanes Irma and María and have a demonstrable unmet housing need.
-The R3 Program provides assistance to single-family structures that may include, but are not limited to:
+Assistance through this program is being implemented to provide relief to citizens who were impacted by Hurricanes Irma and María and who have a demonstrable unmet housing need.
+The R3 Program provides assistance to single-family structures that may include, but is not limited to:

 - Duplexes;

 - Manufactured Housing Units (MHU); and

-- Detached, stand-alone, stick-built or concrete residential structures;
+- Detached, stand-alone, stick-built, or concrete residential structures;

 - Attached units.